emilk/cargo-caps/README.md

 But running `cargo-caps check` you get an error (on CI or locally), and in the output you see that the `super_nice_xml_parser` crate suddenly has new capabilities of `thread` and `net`.

+In short: `cargo-caps` is a useful tool for auditing 3rd party crates.

-## Warning
+## ⚠️ Warning - Experimental!
-Only tested on macOS.
+* Only tested on macOS
-Some of the code was AI generated and has not yet been vetted by human eyes.
+* Some of the code was AI generated and has not yet been vetted by human eyes
-Half-finished.
+* Half-finished
-Not ready for production.
+* Not ready for production

+## Related projects
+* [cargo-audit](https://crates.io/crates/cargo-audit) - scans dependency tree for RUSTSEC advisories
+* [cargo-supply-chain](https://github.com/rust-secure-code/cargo-supply-chain) - _who_ are you trusting?
+* [cargo-vet](https://github.com/mozilla/cargo-vet) - can be used to mark crates as "vetted" (audited)

 ## Design goals
 * Fail safe: if `cargo-caps` can't understand it then assume the worst